lh3/bgt/tex/GeSQL.md

 to compute aggregate.
 We need to mimic the behavior of this `Genotype` table with another data structure.

+It is not obvious how to return genotypes.
+One possible solution is to introduce a `VCF()` aggregate function that output results in VCF.

 ### Acknowledgement

 The idea of SQL-based genotype query is inspired by [GEMINI][gemini] and